starter-kits-usmb/.github/profile/README.md

 - [ ] A `README.md` file with a description of the project and how to run it
 - [ ] Scalable folder structure
 - [ ] Linter and prettier
-- [ ] Authentication with JWT.
+- [ ] Authentification with JWT.
 - [ ] Auth guard for routes
 - [ ] Database setup (any)
 - [ ] Swagger documentation available at `/api`
 - [ ] docker compose file for development & production

-### Authentication
+### Authentification

-Authentication should have at least 3 endpoints:
+Authentification should have at least 3 endpoints:

 #### `POST /auth/login`